BuildingSync/schema/docs/notebooks/bsync_examples/Small-Office-Level-1.md

 # Validation

-So did what we just went through actually work?
+So we just went through an "actual" audit!
+Now we need to check if it works.
 Do we have the required information for a Level 1 Audit?
 Head over to the [use case validator](https://buildingsync.net/validator) to find out!

 ![Selection Tool](./img/UC-Selection.png)